-New schools: All schools applying for a new school grant are eligible for the maximum award amount of \$1,469,250.
-New school grants are expected to be awarded for spend down within a period of three years (36 months).
-GSCT expects to allocate up to a third of the total eligible amount of \$1,469,250, i.e. \$489,750, in each year of the award.
+New schools: New school applicants may request up to three years of subgrant funding.
 Subgrantees requesting funding to open a new school should note that the planning period is the time between the grant award and up to the first day of school and can be no longer than 18 months.
 The implementation period begins no sooner than the first day of school.

-All items in the school's budget request must be clearly designated as being part of the planning or implementation phase and sub-recipients should reference their grant award letter for specific time periods.
-For guidance and a description of allowable costs in the planning and or implementation phases please refer to 2 CFR Part 200, Every Student Succeeds Act, and the Allowable Cost Guide) as a reference when constructing the budget request.
+All items in the school's budget request must be clearly designated as being part of the planning and / or implementation period.
+For guidance and a description of allowable costs in the planning and or implementation periods please refer to 2 CFR Part 200, Every Student Succeeds Act, and the Allowable Cost Guide) as a reference when constructing the budget request.

-Expansion Schools: The term "expand' from ESEA §4310 (7), when used with respect to a high-quality charter school, means to significantly increase enrollment or add one or more grades to the high-quality charter school.
+Expansion Schools: The term "expand' from ESEA §4310 (7), when used with respect to a high-quality charter school, means to significantly increase enrollment or add one or more grades to a high-quality charter school.